nunojun/Drexel-SE-577-003/readme.md

     $ quasar dev
     ```
 To install quasar on your local, please refer to [this page](https://v1.quasar.dev/quasar-cli/installation).
-For more details of the frontend implementation, please refer to [client/readme.md](client/readme.md).
+For more details of the frontend implementation, please refer to [README for client](client/readme.md).